Skip to content

 });

-API Initialization Events
+Checkout API Initialization Events

-checkout:init:* — Sub-namespace initialization
+checkout:init:* - Sub-namespace Initialization

-Wait for storage sub-namespace
+Wait for the storage sub-namespace to initialize

 window.addEventListener('checkout:init:storage', () => {